mvaganov/ttrpg/spells.md

 **Target** self or single ally
 **Duration** 1 hour per level or until used (D)
 ### Description
 Gain one 'reroll' of a d20 or d100 check for every 2 caster levels, usable for any skill check, save, attack roll, or effect.
 All rerolls must be used on the same check.
-The spell essentially creates a duplicate of the user's local reality that exists only within the mind of the user, and allows them to make several attempts of the same task.
-The caster can chose their desired roll after all rerolls are made.
+The spell essentially creates a duplicate of the user's local reality that exists only within the mind of the user, and allows them to make several attempts at the same task.
+The caster can chose their desired roll from all rerolls.

 ---
 ## Automatic Recast